The Pasta Salad CRAZE That’s Shaped America - I say Macaroni! You say PASTA!

 By the 1990s

-All types of macaroni and varieties of pasta surged in popularity as diet food.
-People were loading up on flavorful food combinations, and they could not wait to dig into a big bowl of what they thought was a low-calorie option full of flavor.
-Pasta salads became glorified as an option where people, following the cues of celebrities and supermodels, jumped on board the pasta train, regularly being photographed eating plates full of pasta salads as if they were ice cream sundaes.
-Oh, those were the days, my friend.
+All types of macaroni and varieties of pasta have surged in popularity as diet food.
+People are loading up on flavorful food combinations and cannot wait to dig into a big bowl of what they thought was a low-calorie option full of flavor.

 Later in the 1990s and into the 2000s

-Americans eating pasta became more of a contradiction.
-To make noodles healthier, cooks focus on dressing them with simple ingredients and creative combinations to make them more nutritious.
-Brown butter was everywhere, especially on our pasta.
+Brown butter is everywhere, especially on pasta.
 Pesto pasta with grape tomatoes loaded with baby mozzarella cheese balls elevated in popularity.
 Simultaneously, ramen noodles became more than college dorm fare — even used for pasta salads.

 The Twentieth Century (2001 to Present Day)